techservicesillinois/awscli-login/docs/readme.rst

 Windows are supported with limitations (See `Windows Issues`_).

 This product is supported by the Cybersecurity Development team at the University of Illinois, on a best-effort basis.
-As of the last update the expected End-of-Life and End-of-Support dates of this version are October of 2025, the same as its primary dependencies: the AWS CLI and
+The expected End-of-Life and End-of-Support dates of this version are October of 2025, the same as its primary dependencies: the AWS CLI and
 `Python V3.9 <https://www.python.org/dev/peps/pep-0596/#lifespan>`_.

 .. |--| unicode:: U+2013   .. en dash